jannecederberg/jannecederberg.github.io/_posts/2016-06-25-simplest-unsolved-math-problem.md

 ## Exploring the problem

-The problem is quite readily understandable for a primary school student, my niece being in 8 years old at the moment and she seemed to be fashinated by it.
+The problem is quite readily understandable for a primary school student; my niece is 8 years old at the moment and she seemed fashinated by it.
 We worked though the sequence starting from 10 and from 100 and reached 1 with both starting points.

 Today to amuse myself and my niece, I created the following illustration: